open-ch/pyrene/FAQ.md

 The process of transpilation is hand over to webpack.
 In the webpack configuration, you can see that the webpack loader `babel-loader` is responsible for that process.

-## Why does Pyrene compile TS with Babel ?
+## <a name="why-does-pyrene-compile-ts-with-bazel"></a> Why does Pyrene compile TS with Bazel ?
 TypeScript code base is compiled to JS with Babel and not tsc (typescript compiler).

-The reason for that is that we need to access to the compiler for converting type of component in TypeScript to PropType of component in JavaScript.
-See point.
+The reason for that is that we need to access the parser during the compilation process for converting type of component in TypeScript to PropType of component in JavaScript.
+See [here](#proptypes-generation).

 ## Hacks in Pyrene

-1. As mentioned TypeScript is handled by Babel.
+1. As mentioned [here](#why-does-pyrene-compile-ts-with-baze), TypeScript is handled by Babel.
 The problem is that the Babel plugin does not support TypeScript syntax properly, for example, we cannot do type extension like this.

 ```